To explain BPH, we need to review a bit of anatomy.

 What else can help?

-There are lifestyle choices – including diet and exercise – that can help – click here to find out more details.
+There are lifestyle choices – including diet and exercise.

 Stinging Nettle extract is a mild, non-irritant diuretic that helps to increase urine flow.
 It helps with BPH symptoms.